MeitalTalg/Jenkins-Final/README.md

 create jenkins server

-create prod server and add him as a node in jenkins
+create prod server and add him as a node in jenkins master

 create pipline + connect to myrepo that every push it will build the job